 and grew and grew and the dot became a Circle.
 Circle of Tapawingo...
 Circle of EKC...
 Circle LIT.

 Each one of us is a dot.
 Put us all together and we become a Circle."

 Originally named Circle of Tapawingo, Circle Camps began in 2002 at Camp Tapawingo in Sweden, Maine.
-For 12 years, the program enjoyed consistent growth in camper numbers and recognition throughout the New England region.
+For 10 years, the program enjoyed consistent growth in camper numbers and recognition throughout the New England region.
 In 2012, inspired by the proven success of the Circle of Tapawingo program, the Board of Directors voted to change the organization's name to Circle Camps for Grieving Children with the goal of serving more young girls.
-The 2016 Circle programs are Circle of Tapawingo in Sweden, Maine, Circle of EKC in Morgantown, West Virginia, Circle Summit Leadership Training in Morgantown, West Virginia and Circle of Fleur de Lis in Fitzwilliam, New Hampshire.
+The 2019 Circle programs are Circle of Tapawingo in Sweden, Maine, Circle of EKC in Morgantown, West Virginia and Circle Leaders In Training (LIT) in Morgantown, WV.

-Circle Camps for Grieving Children is a 501(c)(3) organization incorporated in 2002 in the Commonwealth of Pennsylvania
+Circle Camps is a 501(c)(3) organization incorporated in 2002 in the Commonwealth of Pennsylvania